We seriously hope so.

 It wouldn't be too difficult for Ford to develop an Escape ST. Since it rides on the C2 platform, which also underpins the European Focus ST, it could easily use the same 2.3-liter EcoBoost four-cylinder producing 276 horsepower and 309 pound-feet of torque.
 We doubt it would include a manual transmission, but an Escape ST would at least be a more admirable replacement for current Focus and Fiesta ST owners looking for a new ST-branded vehicle.

 The larger Edge and Explorer ST models are simply too large and removed from what made the original ST cars enjoyable.
 Moreover, the 2021 Ford Bronco Sport - the platform-mate to the Ford Escape - is expected to feature a 2.3-liter EcoBoost engine.
 Things appear plug-and-play, really.
 If Ford were to build an Escape ST, it wouldn't have any competition in the US as none of the other compact crossovers are offered with a performance variant.
 Unless the Volkswagen Tiguan R comes to the US, that is.
-An Escape ST would also ben interesting, albeit a larger alternative to the upcoming Hyundai Kona N.
+An Escape ST would also be an interesting - while larger - alternative to the upcoming Hyundai Kona N.

 Our hopes for a spiritual successor to the old ST cars could also rest with the European Ford Puma, which is set to have its own ST variant.
 Not only will the Ford Puma ST offer the same 1.5-liter turbocharged three-cylinder found in the European Fiesta ST, but it will also be available with a six-speed manual transmission.
 Ford has made no confirmation that the Puma will be sold in the US but we could potentially see it being brought over and sold as a replacement for the aging EcoSport.